 There may be other charities that can help you with your energy bills.
 Turn2us can try to find charities that may be able to help you.
 You can do a search on the Turn2us website for a grant.

 Free energy saving advice

 The Simple Energy Advice website provides free, impartial information and guidance on how to save energy.
 It also has a search tool where you can search for financial support for national and local schemes that may be able to help.
-For example, there may be schemes which can provide you with free installation energy efficiency measures in your home.
+For example, there may be schemes that can provide you with free installation of energy efficiency measures in your home.